 - Assessment of countries that have been identified as Priority 1 countries based on listing criteria using various information sources

-Adoption of new EU Delegated Act on high-risk third countries (based on new methodology) - rejected
+Adoption of new EU Delegated Act on high-risk third countries (based on first methodology) - rejected

 Stage 4: Assessment Phase – Priority 2 countries and follow up